 As is often the way throughout Cuba, the electrics are a bit of a worry to someone not Cuban.

 In a Cuba where hardship is an everyday affair, humour is ever present.

-Making a play on words is something I often enjoyed in Cuba and this is not exception.
-In the early 1920s when anarchist periodicals were widely published one was called La Battalla, ‘The Battle’ and another Via Libre, ‘The Free Way’.
+In the early 1920s when anarchist periodicals were widely published, one was called La Battalla, ‘The Battle’ and another Via Libre, ‘The Free Way’.